-Byther Farm, a 0.8 acre homestead – a smallholding in the UK – was designed using permaculture.
-The gardens produce approximately 85 per cent of the food and drink consumed at the kitchen table.
-It is home to Mr J and Liz Zorab, who runs courses in gardening and homesteading, writes, hosts the podcast called Gardening Demystified and has a successful YouTube channel, Liz Zorab – Byther Farm.
+Byther Farm in Monmouthshire was a 0.8 acre homestead – a smallholding in the UK – was designed using permaculture.
+The gardens produced approximately 85 per cent of the food and drink consumed at the kitchen table.
+It was home to Mr J and Liz Zorab.
+Liz ran courses in gardening and homesteading.
+She also writes, hosts a podcast (Gardening Demystified) and has a successful YouTube channel, Liz Zorab – Byther Farm.
 A local veg box scheme, run as a Community Supported Agriculture (CSA) project, was successfully piloted in 2019.

 We choose natural methods to grow an abundance of fruit and vegetables – without using mass produced ‘chemicals’.
-And we raise chickens, ducks and turkeys which are fed on organic feed and are given the freedom to roam on pasture areas and to express their natural behaviour.
+And we raise chickens, ducks and turkeys which are fed on organic feed.
+They are given the freedom to roam on pasture areas and to express their natural behaviour.

-We enjoy the freedom and resilience that this lifestyle offers and are happy to do the hard work required for this level of self-sufficiency.
+We enjoy the freedom and resilience that this lifestyle offers.
+We are happy to do the hard work required for this level of self-sufficiency.

 She worked for twenty years in the charity and community sectors including community development and strategic planning.
-With a particular interest in innovative practices and promoting volunteering opportunities, she developed (with Fair Shares in Gloucestershire) the first Time Bank in the UK, and the first mass employee volunteering project, Hands On Bristol (with Community Service Volunteers – now called Volunteering Matters).
+Liz has a particular interest in innovative practices and promoting volunteering opportunities.
+She developed (with Fair Shares in Gloucestershire) the first Time Bank in the UK.
+And also the first mass employee volunteering project, Hands On Bristol (with Community Service Volunteers – now called Volunteering Matters).

 More recently she worked in marketing and community liaison with Bristol Rugby Club, now known as Bristol Bears, developing and managing the youth supporters’ club, and event-based fundraising with its charitable foundation.

-Mr J works off-site for part of the week and works with Liz on the larger and more cumbersome projects and manages the renewable resources projects at Byther Farm, including maintenance of the reed bed water system.
+Mr J works off-site for part of the week and works with Liz on the larger and cumbersome farm projects.
+He also manages the renewable resources projects at Byther Farm.
+These include maintenance of the reed bed water system.